OSGeo/OSGeoLive-doc/en/quickstart/deegree_quickstart.rst

 addresses.
 The WFS in this example acts as an INSPIRE Download service (direct access) and outputs valid, harmonized INSPIRE GML.
-Additionally it supports multiple request types and querys.
+Additionally it supports multiple request types and queries.

 .. tip::
    This workspace loads harmonized INSPIRE GML from local files.